OR WAIT 15 SECS

 Occasionally mergers receive the attention of Congress, especially when consumer welfare and jobs are at stake.
-A prime example is the intense scrutiny being applied to the proposed merger of Express Scripts and Medco Health Solutions – 2 of the 3 largest pharmacy benefit managers (PBMs).
-This proposed deal has received an unprecedented bipartisan outcry in the halls of Congress.
+A prime example: The proposed merger of Express Scripts and Medco Health Solutions.

 At this point, both House and Senate Judiciary Committees have held hearings to scrutinize the deal, and more than 55 members of Congress have personally weighed in with the Federal Trade Commission (FTC) to express concerns about this merger's impact on competition, consumers, and containing healthcare costs.
 Only Sen. Mike Lee (R-Utah) and a handful of other members of Congress have come out in support of the deal.

 The lack of Congressional support seems particularly surprising.
 PBMs are among the biggest spenders on Capitol Hill, spending well over $10 million annually in lobbying and retaining the highest profile lobbying firms, and this merger has been aggressively lobbied by high profile lobbyists and insiders.
 Why is Congress nearly unanimous in opposition?

 It's no secret that the business practices of these 2 PBMs have often harmed consumers.
 The PBMs have been fined more than $370 million in penalties and fines by a coalition of more than 30 state attorneys general for engaging in fraudulent and deceptive practices that ultimately endangered patient health.
 And, although the PBMs market their ability to lower drug costs, in the past 6 years alone we've seen their profits skyrocket by more than 600% to $6 billion annually.
 These rapidly climbing profits cast serious doubt on the whether employers, unions, and consumers are well-served.